-The Oregon Department of Corrections (DOC) provides medical, dental, nursing, mental health, and pharmacy care for inmates at each state institution on site and/or through arrangements with local specialty service providers.
+The Oregon Department of Corrections (DOC) provides medical, dental, nursing, mental health, and pharmacy care for adults in custody at each state institution on site and/or through arrangements with local specialty service providers.
 DOC employs more than 500 licensed health care personnel, certified, and trained in their fields.
 Health Services operates under a team philosophy.
 All disciplines within each of the 14 Oregon prison facilities work closely together in order to reach a common goal, providing the best, most efficient, and cost effective health care possible.

 The Oregon Department of Corrections (DOC) Health Services program is frequently recognized nationally as one of the best correctional health care systems in the country.

-Build Your Skills in Inmate Health Care
+Build Your Skills in Corrections Health Care

 Nursing staff are estimated to engage in over 1,000 patient care contacts each day statewide.
 The physicians, nurse practitioners, and physicians assistant staff are estimated to provide more than 250 on-site primary care appointments each day.

 Both federal and state constitutions, as well as the courts, require that DOC must continuously provide medical services comparable to the care available within the community.
 Our health care team provides preventative care, treats acute illnesses or injuries, works with adults in custody to manage ongoing care for chronic diseases, and provides end-of-life care.
 DOC's Health Services unit includes: